 America’s Christian Credit Union specializes in adoption loans and lends up to $50,000, which should be more than enough to cover adoption expenses.
 Annual percentage rates start at 5.99% but can range from 8.90% to 10.90% for most borrowers.
 Borrowers have up to 84 months to pay back their loan, and the loan is good for domestic and international adoptions.
 This lender also offers home equity loans, with no closing costs or annual fees, to use for adoption costs.
 This includes a quarterly adjustable HELOC with a current starting APR of 3.5% and an annual adjustable HELOC with a current starting APR of 4%.

 on America’s Christian Credit Union’s secure website

 SoFi is a popular lender offering a variety of personal loans at competitive rate and terms.
-Borrowers can receive anywhere from $5,000 to $100,000 with fixed APRs ranging from 5.99% to 20.01% and variable APRs ranging from 6.40% to 12.70% as long as borrowers sign up with autopay.
+Borrowers can receive anywhere from $5,000 to $100,000 with fixed APRs ranging from 5.99% to 20.69% and as long as borrowers sign up with autopay.
 Terms are 24 to 84 months, and there is no origination fee required.

 Minimum Credit Score

 SoFi offers some of the best rates and terms on the market. ...
 Read More